How to Apply

 - Applicants must pass the USMLE step one on the first attempt with a three-digit score of 210 or higher.
 Applicants must pass the USMLE step two (CK) on the first attempt with a three-digit score of 225 or higher.
 For Osteopathic Medical Schools, although the USLME is encouraged, the COMLEX may be substituted a minimum score of 450 on the first attempt.
 Applicants who have not yet taken step two (CK) may still apply provided their step two (CK) is scheduled and the results will be available before the end of January.

 - When applying to ERAS, three letters of reference are required.
-One letter should be from the Chair, Program Director or Clerkship Director of the Department of Neurology at your medical school.
+One letter should be from the Chair, Program Director or Clerkship Director at your medical school.

 You may address any inquiries you may have to the residency/education coordinator: